Published on February 19, 2026

 What should I avoid in a 10x10 booth design?

-A 10x10 booth isn’t a limitation—it’s a forcing function for clarity.
+A 10x10 booth isn't a limitation — it's a forcing function for clarity.
 When you combine vertical presence, clean layout, strong lighting, and one clear message, small booths can outperform big ones.
+Get a 10x10 booth quote or contact our team with any questions.

 Elevate Your Exhibit, Amplify Your Impact